 Blanch tomato and grind it in the blender.
 Or you may also use diced can tomatoes.
 For blanching cook the tomato in boiling water for about 2-3 min.
 No need to peel off the skin in this recipe.

 In a pan add 2 tablespoons of cooking oil with cinnamon, star anise.
 Fry until they become brown.

 Then add finely chopped onion, followed by grated ginger and garlic.
 You may also use the readymade ginger garlic paste.

 Once the onion becomes translucent, add red chili powder and coriander powder.
 Fry them for 30 seconds without burning them.

 Now add tomato puree, green peas, and half a cup of water.

-Once the gravy thickens, add cottage cheese and kitchen king masala.
+After the gravy thickens, add cottage cheese and kitchen king masala.
 Cook it for 5 min in medium flame.
 If needed adjust the consistency with water.

 Serve Paneer Mutter Masala with hot roti, fried rice.

 Other classic curry recipes you may like,